Beacon-Heart/Heart_Beacon/README.md

 1.5.8	Common foundation blocks

-1.5.8.1	Organize by assigning Organization Identifiers {“Org_ID”}
-1.5.8.2	Track Resources i.e., commodities by Uniform Resource Name </URN>
+1.5.8.1	Organize by assigning Organization Identifiers {“Org_ID”}1.5.8.2	Track Resources i.e., commodities by Uniform Resource Name </URN>

-1.5.8.3	Take / distribute State Meta Data heartbeat snapshots i.e., @ 15 / N min
-1.5.8.4	Federate Latin: foedus, gen.: foederis Ex: RSK Federation Form federations: Latin: foedus, gen.: foederis, covenant characterized by a union of partially self-governing states or regions under a central (federal) government.
+1.5.8.3	Take / distribute State Meta Data heartbeat snapshots i.e., @ 15 / N min1.5.8.4	Federate Latin: foedus, gen.: foederis Ex: RSK Federation Form federations: Latin: foedus, gen.: foederis, covenant characterized by a union of partially self-governing states or regions under a central (federal) government.

 1.6	Distributed Autonomous Organization DAO support.
 The term DAO was coined by military think tank RAND Corporation circa 2001.
 Militaries operate as organizations.
 Operations are distributed across time zones

 1.7	Common signaling, telemetry, symbol, and data elements mapped to symbology symbol sets help DAO’s stay synchronized.
 Joining autonomous trade federations using agile, adhoc NetOps is an option to formal merger and acquisition supporting Distributed Autonomous Organizations DAO’s using DeFi programs, apps, processes, procedures.

 1.8	Improved temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among an equitable, programmable trade federation economic framework through use of select tools, algorithms.

 1.9	Signal, telemetry support of the Terra TRC Trade Reference Currency: global complementary currency designed to provide an inflation-resistant international standard of value; to stabilize the business cycle on a global level; and to realign stockholder’s interests with long-term sustainability

 1.10	National Institute for Standards and Technology NIST ATOMIC CLOCK in Boulder Colorado provides a global temporal reference source across the UTZ Universal Time Zone source for sync data event time stamps and NIST QRNB Quantum Random Number Beacon for non-repudiation of events / transactions at any point in time / place in the future.

 1.11	 Method uses waves Vs particles in quantum computing for ecological, temporal efficiencies and ease of synchronization, stochastic harmonization

 1.12	 Geo-spatial, temporal metrics, meters that are synchronized, stochastically harmonized across UTZ Universal Time Zone.
 Micro to macro-cycle heartbeat cycle, heartbeat message, blockchain updates for system of systems synchronization, stochastic harmonization, spatial econometrics

 2 Invention focuses on consensus methods to establish common metrics, meters and space-time synchronization across many disparate, distributed autonomous organizations.
 The main method uses conventions of a Little League Baseball tournament where the environment is surveyed, and boundaries form a 360-degree clock face time clock.
 Agents and workflow are represented by players, officials

 3 Method includes for example, universal meme for Bitcoin and like cryptocurrencies, Blockchain Proof of Work, Stake, POET Proof of Elapsed Time, Project Lightning Vs Segregated Witness, and Fast Internet Bitcoin Relay Engine FIBRE...
 Therefore, a common tool / meme is needed to help establish consensus metrics, meters and to establish a code reference syntax lexicon - library of OPSCODE brevity codes mapped to symbols and (DoD / NATO) symbol sets useful for A.I.
 Artificial Intelligence

 4 Geo-spatial, temporal metrics and meters universally consistent and synchronized across UTZ Universal Time Zone.
 Micro to macro-cycle updates for system of systems synchronization, stochastic harmonization, spatial econometrics.

 5 Universal Time Zone UTZ proposal using via improvement to the University of Bologna / Hungary’s firefly inspired heartbeat synchronization algorithm by matching the firefly synchronization pulse to closest OPTEMPO epoch cycle.

 6. The "Grail" A sync'd shared situational awareness view shared among a system of systems showing statistical mean value indexes is achieved by reuse of improved Network Centric Warfare / Battlefield Digitization methods.
 Epoch time cycles describe, create cyclic sync delta timed intervals to sample, report data changes e.g., linear sequential hop count and / or radius geo-spatial temporal intensity water drop in pond meme temporal epoch time intervals to sample, report econometric metrics and meters

 7. Eco sustainable SLA Service Level Agreement where closer is shorter and closer is faster = closer = cheaper, less fuel geospatial temporal intensity metrics, meters

 8. Algorithmic regulation: firefly inspired heartbeat synchronization algorithm applied to stocks, commodities, currency exchanges algorithmic regulation.
 Improving temporal trade parity between cryptocurrency blockchain and conventional and HFT, quantum computing enabled stock exchanges by using the firefly-heartbeat algorithm to take trade speed samples among trade populations across time zones to establish temporal consensus among disparate trade protocols, optimal trade speed / frequency by defining a start, stop and duration TTL Time To Live trade window.
 Define time intervals with discrete start, stop, TTL Time To Live trade windows using commands embedded within </108> heartbeats, heartbeat messages organic to all system’s master controller.

 9. Economist Milton Friedman’s K% rule: “FEDCOIN / WORLDCOIN currency derived from sampling lead economic indicators across a global, universal event bus by use of the firefly-heartbeat algorithm message event bus to track changes i.e., updating statistical means of a GDP Gross Domestic Product based index

 10. Big Data as the “Next Oil”: Establishing a consistent context library / lexicon and time stamping data by organization <Org_ID> and by data class type and by resource type to form a universal syntax, code, date element, tag Rosetta Stone and reference for coders, programmers, heartbeat algorithm event message bus

 11. Supreme Court Alice Corp Vs CLS Bank compliant universal memes metaphor for coders, programmers given all things internet are formed using time cycles / syntax as instructions for example, universal cryptocurrency blockchain meme mediation

 12. Quantum computing event isolation metrics, meters, observation using waves instead of particles requiring chipset environment is cooled to near absolute zero with liquid nitrogen that is prone to error due to temperature fluctuation

 13. Systems of Federated Systems signaling, telemetry support framework for net, net of programmable money, econometrics for DAO Distributed Autonomous Organizations / trade federations participating in a new model eco sustainable programmable economy across the UTZ Universal Time Zone

 1.5.9	System of systems signaling, telemetry, heartbeat message bus framework

 1.5.9.1Examples: Geo-spatial, temporal metrics and meters universally consistent and synchronized across UTZ Universal Time Zone.
 Micro to macro-cycle updates for system of systems synchronization, stochastic harmonization, spatial econometrics.

 1.5.9.2.
 Universal Time Zone UTZ proposal using via improvement to the University of Bologna / Hungary’s firefly inspired heartbeat synchronization algorithm by matching the firefly synchronization pulse to closest OPTEMPO epoch cycle.

 1.6.0 Minimum essential requirements for Trade Federations on the cryptocurrency DLT Distributed Ledger Technology blockchain (partial listing):

 1.6.1 GDP Gross Domestic Product Index / statistical mean value index-based TRC Trade Reference Currency using demurrage fees by Economist Bernard Lietaer of Belgium

 1.6.2 Geo-spatial temporal metrics, and meters i.e. storing increments of value for all things internet, internet of $$$ into the “blockchain cube” fictional data structure

 1.6.3 Ecologically sustainable Economic Epochs applying geospatial temporal methods and means i.e., IDMaps - SonarHops, Ericsson Erlang time algorithms / time equations to base economic incentives, derive TRC Trade Reference Currency demurrage charges i.e., closer is cheaper given closer = less fuel, less time, demurrage fees

-1.6.4 Universal meme for Consensus algorithm interoperability, synchronization 1.6.5 OPSCODE brevity code syntax - symbol set lexicon of tokenized GDP Gross Domestic Product pacing items described in a syntax lexicon library
+1.6.4 Universal meme for Consensus algorithm interoperability, synchronization

+1.6.5 OPSCODE brevity code syntax - symbol set lexicon of tokenized GDP Gross Domestic Product pacing items described in a syntax lexicon library

 1.6.6 Rosetta Stone syntax lexicon library needed for A.I.
 Artificial Intelligence man - machine interface.
 Symbols, symbol sets reference standardized OPSCODE brevity codes

 1.6.7 Universal heartbeat message event / transaction QRNB Quantum Random Number Beacon non-repudiation bus, Time-space synchronized Universal Time Zone UTZ stochastic harmonization using a firefly inspired heartbeat algorithm / heartbeat message event - transaction bus comprised of a </108> system heartbeat message

 1.6.8 Quantum computing mediation, mitigation among the quantum haves, have nots and techniques e.g., particle detection using liquid nitrogen vs waves at room temperature that will affect for example, transactions of HFT High Frequency Trade stock, commodities, cryptocurrencies, crypto currency synthetics, Central Bank Digital Currencies / and activities among DeFi DAO exchanges – trade federations

 1.6.9 Big data sync, time – space metrics and meters descriptive framework based on geo-spatial temporal time – space stamp methods to establish time - space Epochs i.e., IDMaps – SonarHops distance estimation service, Ericsson Erlang time equations

 1.7 Epoch time cycles are (not) used in describing sync delta cyclic changes from one epoch time cycle to the next.
 Paul Revere meme linear sequential and water drop in pond mem geo-spatial temporal intensity radius hop count form common, universal, shared econometric metrics and meters among distributed, federated trade units

 1.8 Tools Tool selections may be inserted, removed by majority federation vote.
 If a superior tool is deemed an improvement, the old tool is replaced by the new at a point in time agreed upon by a majority of for example, trade federation representatives

 1.9	Profiles